stonefl/stonefl.github.io/_posts/2015-02-20-a-quick-reference-of-markdown.md

 Header work as titles and subtiles for sections.
 To create a header, simply prefix your header text with the number of hash marks (`#`) to specify heading depth.
 For example: # Header 1, ## Header 2 and ### Header 3 will be progressively smaller headers.
 You can end your headers with any number of hashes.

-## 1.3 Block Quotes
+## 1.3 Blockquotes

-Markdown creates blockquotes email-style by prefixing each line with the >.
-This looks best if you decide to hard-wrap text and prefix each line with a > character, but Markdown supports just putting > before your paragraph.
-If you need to call special attention to a quote from another source, or design a pull quote for a magazine article, then Markdown's blockquote syntax will be useful.
-A blockquote is a sentence or paragraph that's been specially formatted to draw attention to the reader.
+A blockquote is a sentence or paragraph from another source that's been specially formatted to draw attention to the reader.
+To create a block quote, all you have to do is preface a line with the "greater than" caret ('>').
 For example:

 <tt>
 > "In a few moments he was barefoot, his stockings folded in his pockets and his